A Monster in Paris: Production

 The search for financing for the film is being done at the same time.
 The budget of A Monster in Paris, 28 million euros, is very large for a French production, and therefore proves difficult to complete.
-Bergeron even had to put the project on hold for nine months because he struggled to raise funds; he is fortunately advantaged by his past experience at DreamWorks.
-Production of the film was finally launched at the beginning of 2009, and lasted until the end August 2010.
+Bergeron even had to put the project on hold for nine months because he struggled to raise funds; he is, fortunately advantaged by his past experience at DreamWorks.
+Production of the film was finally launched at the beginning of 2009 and lasted until the end of August 2010.
 A Monster in Paris is the third most expensive French film produced in 2010.

-In order to meet the requirements of co-producer EuropaCorp, the English voices are recorded before the animation itself, which makes the film easier to sell in Anglo-Saxon countries; Bibo Bergeron supervised the choice of voice actors and recording took place in Los Angeles.
+In order to meet the requirements of co-producer EuropaCorp, the English voices are recorded before the animation itself, which makes the film easier to sell in Anglo-Saxon countries; Bibo Bergeron supervised the choice of voice actors, and recording took place in Los Angeles.
 The French voices are recorded once the film is finished.
-Vanessa Paradis is the only actress to provide both the English and French voices.
+Vanessa Paradis is the only actor to appear in both the English and French cast, providing the voice of Lucille in both versions.

 The animation was done by an animation studio created in Montreuil by Bibo Films specifically for the needs of the project.
 It employed a team of 140 people.
-The storyboard went through several versions and once the final version was established, it was then rigorously adhered to during editing, avoiding having to cut completed scenes.
+The storyboard went through several versions, and once the final version was established, it was then rigorously adhered to during editing, avoiding having to cut completed scenes.
 For the computer-generated image animation, animators used XSI software supplemented by plugins created for the needs of the film.

-The film is distributed by EuropaCorp.
+The film is distributed by EuropaCorp, whilst Entertainment One distributed it in Britain.